oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 <!----
 {"id": "427", "author": "Mike Rehder", "date": "2020-12-14T14:25:00Z", "comment": "New term \u201credefined\u201d.
 The sentence is\n  confusing \u2013 what is it trying to say?
 Is it saying that you can change\n  the type of a derived_from type (how?)?", "target": "redefined\n  "}-->

-- New validation clauses are added to already defined keynames/entities (i.e. the defined validation clauses do not replace the validation clause defined in the parent type but are added to it).
+- New validation clause is added to already defined keynames/entities (i.e. the defined validation clause does not replace the validation clauses of the parent type but are added to them).

 - Some definitions must be totally flexible, so they will overwrite the definition in the parent type.